stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

 and sometimes they gesticulate in a way that makes me think they share some terrible joke just beyond my perception.

-  It was three o&rsquo;clock when I really struck my stride.
+  It was three o'clock when I really struck my stride.
 There was a doorway which, according to my notes, I had not traversed before; and when I tried it I found I could crawl circuitously toward the weed-twined skeleton.
 The route was a sort of spiral, much like that by which I had first reached the central chamber.
 Whenever I came to a lateral doorway or junction I would keep to the course which seemed best to repeat that original journey.
 As I circled nearer and nearer to my gruesome landmark, the watchers outside intensified their cryptic gesticulations and sardonic silent laughter.
-Evidently they saw something grimly amusing in my progress&mdash;perceiving no doubt how helpless I would be in any encounter with them.
+Evidently they saw something grimly amusing in my progress--perceiving no doubt how helpless I would be in any encounter with them.
 I was content to leave them to their mirth; for although I realised my extreme weakness, I counted on the flame pistol and its numerous extra magazines to get me through the vile reptilian phalanx.